 Companies work in collaboration with customers who cannot articulate what they want and are not in a position to specify their preferred options.
 Under collaborative customization, customers are offered a range of product options from where to choose, while the product features are reviewed and adjusted.

 Under the adaptive approach, manufacturing firms provide customized products that can perform different functions.
-The available technologies make it easy to create the product’s architectural aspects, rather than having to adjust their components repeatedly.
+The available technologies make it easy to create the product’s architectural aspects rather than repeatedly adjust its components.
 Customers can then alter the standard products during use.

-The transparent customization approach is mostly used when companies can predict their customers’ specific needs, especially when customers do not prefer stating their preferences repeatedly.
-Companies need not overstate that the products are customized when providing them; rather, they customize products within a standard package based on customers’ behavior and with no direct interaction.
+The transparent customization approach is mostly used when companies can predict their customers’ specific needs, especially when customers do not prefer to state their preferences repeatedly.
+Companies need not overstate that the products are customized when providing them; rather, they customize products within a standard package based on customers’ behavior and no direct interaction.